 Craig A. Spisak

-Mr. Craig A. Spisak has served as the Director of the U.S. Army Acquisition Support Center (USAASC) since June 2005.
-USAASC is a Direct Reporting Unit responsible for providing oversight of the Army Acquisition Corps (AAC) and the Army Acquisition Workforce.
-Under his leadership, USAASC provides support to the program executive offices in the areas of human resources, resource management (manpower and budget), program structure, and acquisition information management.
+Mr. Craig A. Spisak, Director, U.S. Army Acquisition Support Center (USAASC), also serves as the Director, Acquisition Career Management (DACM).
+Mr. Spisak has served as the Director of USAASC since June 2005.
+USAASC is a Direct Reporting Unit responsible for providing oversight of the Army Acquisition Corps (AAC) and the Army Acquisition Workforce and provides support to the program executive offices in the areas of human resources, resource management, program structure, and acquisition information management.
+Under his leadership, his staff develops policies and programs to provide career development support to the Army Acquisition Workforce (AAW).

-The USAASC reports directly to the assistant secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) and Army acquisition executive, as well as the military deputy to the ASA(ALT), providing these senior acquisition leaders and their staff with analysis, guidance, policy, support and services regarding acquisition issues and initiatives.
+The USAASC reports directly to the assistant secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) and Army acquisition executive.
+This is done under the management guidance of the military deputy to the ASA(ALT) who serves as the Director, Army Acquisition Corps.
+USAASC provides these senior acquisition leaders and their staff with analysis, guidance, policy, support and services regarding acquisition issues and initiatives.

 Mr. Spisak joined the organization as the USAASC Deputy Director in June 2002 after completing Senior Service College at the National Defense University (NDU).
 He has held various positions serving the U.S. Army for over 30 years.
 Prior to studies at NDU, he was the deputy director of the Army’s Acquisition Career Management Office, where he served in various positions in proponency, future planning and force structures.